What is the Law of Variation?

 An ideal situation represents a standard of perfection—or the highest standard of excellence defined by stakeholders, including direct customers, internal customers, suppliers, society, and shareholders.

 Though manufacturing groups and service providers strive for an ideal situation, they usually do not achieve this goal.
 Therefore, stakeholders almost always experience some variation from the perfect situations they envision.
 Reducing the variation stakeholders experience is the key to quality and continuous improvement.

-According to the law of variation as defined in the Statistical Quality Control Handbook:
+According to the law of variation as defined in the statistical process control fundamental text, Statistical Quality Control Handbook:

 - "Everything varies."

 - In other words, no two things are exactly alike.

 - "Groups of things from a constant system of causes tend to be predictable."

 - We can’t predict the behavior or characteristics of any one thing.
 Predictions only become possible for groups of things where patterns can be observed.

 If outcomes from systems can be predicted, then it follows that they can be anticipated and managed.

 In 1924, Dr. Walter Shewhart of Bell Telephone Laboratories developed the new paradigm for managing variation.
 As part of this paradigm, he identified two causes of variation (Figure 1):